Stages of the French Way

 - Weather protection

-The French Way is not technically complex, but it does require good physical preparation due to its length and continuity.
+The Camino Francés is not technically complex, but it does require good physical preparation due to its length and continuity.

 - Pilgrims seeking the complete Camino de Santiago experience